Sensirion/arduino-i2c-scd4x/README.md

 # SCD4x Library

-This is a library to interface with the Sensirion SCD4x in Arduino using the I2C protocol.
+This is a library to interface with the Sensirion SCD4x true CO2 sensors in Arduino using the I2C protocol.

 ## Features
 - use multiple I2C Busses -> scd4x.begin(Wire1);